Get the latest from TODAY

 It's not for beginners.

+To join the fitness program, just sign up on the company's website.
 The website states that you should have a base level of fitness before attempting this program, and that the workouts are designed for an intermediate-to-advanced audience.
 Though Calabrese stresses that beginners shouldn't count themselves out.

 "If you have been physically active with exercise, over the last two months or more, you'll be OK (with the workouts)," she explained.
 "Quite a few people who have 100 pounds to lose have done the program and had amazing success."